fermatrox/neorusticus/readme.md

 **🛠️ Experimental Spirit**: The "rough around the edges" connotation captures the experimental nature of this AI-assisted development project—it's a work in progress, a learning journey, not a polished commercial product.

-Together, **Neorusticus** embodies the vision of bringing classical logic programming wisdom into the modern era through Rust's safety and performance, while remaining open to experimental evolution.
+Together, **NeoRusticus** embodies the vision of bringing classical logic programming wisdom into the modern era through Rust's safety and performance, while remaining open to experimental evolution.

 ## Ψ The Logo